-- Between the hours of 7:00 am 9:00 am all children should be dropped off at our check in station, located on the side of the building. - Severe weather may affect the pickup process.
-In cases of driving rain and/orlightning, staff will keep children sheltered untilconditions improve.
-This may slow down the check in process, requiring drivers to wait.
-The safety of YMCA children and staff is our first priority. - No need to exit your car, simply pull into the drop off line and our staff will help your child out of the car. - Parents/Guardians should only park and walk up if they need to speak with the Director. - After 9:00 am please call in to the YMCA to be checked in at 252- 972-9622. - Reminder the latest check in time is 9:00 am.
+- Between the hours of 7:00 am 9:00 am all children should be dropped off at our check in station, located on the side of the building. - Severe weather may affect the pick up process.
+In cases of driving rain and/or lightning, staff will keep children sheltered until conditions improve.
+This may slow down the checkin process, requiring drivers towait.
+The safety of YMCA children and staff is our first priority. - No need to exit your car, simply pull into one of the designated Childcare drop off parking spots and our staff will help your child out of the car. - Parents/Guardians should only park and walk up if they need to speak with the Director. - After 9:00 am please call in to the YMCA to be checked in at 252- 972-9622. - Reminder the latest check in time is 9:00 am.
 You will not be permitted to enter after this time.